mrOranger/Javascript/Typescript/README.md

 ### Inheritance

-Like in JavaScript, also in TypeScript we can inherit classes' beheviours using the `extends` keyword, however, inherit's a classes' behaviour means that we have to call the parent's class constructor using the `super` method.
+Like in JavaScript, also in TypeScript we can inherit classes' behaviors using the `extends` keyword, however, inherit's a classes' behavior means that we have to call the parent's class constructor using the `super` method.

 Let's take a look at this example: